bell77m/Gun-Simulator/README.md

-# Custom Bluetooth Controller with ESP32
+# Game Controller with ESP32

 This project creates a wireless input controller using an ESP32 microcontroller, simulating mouse and keyboard inputs via Bluetooth (BLE).
 It combines motion control, joystick navigation, and proximity-based actions, making it ideal for gaming, assistive technologies, or remote control applications.